edsonjaguiar/edsonjaguiar/README.md

 ### About me 📝
 <p>Hi there, I am 18 years old.

 I love coding in Javascript.
-I am a student of electronic engineering at UTFPR.
+I am a undergraduate student of electronic engineering at UTFPR.
 I want to work as a fullstack programmer. </p>

 - I am currently learning about **React**